vivarium-collective/cdFBA/README.md

 ### Demo Notebooks

 Demo Jupyter notebooks can be found [here](https://github.com/vivarium-collective/cdFBA/tree/main/Notebooks).
+The primary demo using the process-bigraph interface can be found [here](https://github.com/vivarium-collective/cdFBA/blob/main/Notebooks/demo.ipynb).
 We will be adding more notebooks to demonstrate usage reproduction of results from the literature.